synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 I successfully:

-- [ ] Updated the license on TC before continuing QA
+- [ ] Updated the license on TwinCat/Beckhoff before continuing QA

 I can successfully: